230: Monday 30th April 2012

 Also yesterday I got my display, the processor board to drive it and the dual CAN ports board for receiving signals from the measuring boards.
 Ray is still working on the measuring boards and the display software needs more development, but I wanted to get it mounted in the car to move things along.
 I removed the fascia panel from the centre console and took out the clock module panel.
 I cut a slot in the top of the pod on the clock module panel and slipped the display into it, marked the bottom where the fixing lugs on the display came to and cut out so that the display could slide all the way down.
 I made a paper template that fitted the pod closely and marked the boundary of the display on it.

-I took a piece of hardboard, marked and cut the dimensions from the template, painted the edges black and covered it with black felt using spray glue to stick it.
+----I took a piece of hardboard, marked and cut the dimensions from the template, painted the edges black and covered it with black felt using spray glue to stick it.

 ----